microsoft/vscode-azuretools/ui/README.md

 ## Azure Action Handler

 Use the Azure Action Handler to consistently display error messages and track commands with telemetry.
-You should contruct the handler and register commands/events in your extension's `activate()` method.
+You should construct the handler and register commands/events in your extension's `activate()` method.
 The simplest example is to register a command (in this case, refreshing a node):
 ```typescript
 const actionHandler: AzureActionHandler = new AzureActionHandler(context, outputChannel, reporter);
 actionHandler.registerCommand('yourExtension.Refresh', (node: IAzureNode) => { node.refresh(); });